Continuous Enrollment is the Best Option for Handling Re-enrollment.

 3. Effectively allocate resources and plan for the upcoming school year.

 Continuous enrollment gives you an edge in planning for the next year.
-You will know which students will or will not be returning well before the critical planning campaigning phases.
+You know which students will or will not be returning well before the critical planning and campaigning phases.

 It forces undecided parents, and those who know their children will not be attending, to inform you by a certain date to avoid the automatic payment.
 This will allow you to better allocate resources, staff, and supplies.